djfdyuruiry/ts-lambda-api/README.md

 - `queryParam` - Query string parameter
 - `header` - HTTP header value
-- `fromBody` - Entity from request body, this will be an object if request contains JSON, otherwise it will simply be a string
+- `fromBody` - Entity from request body, this will be an object if the request contains JSON, otherwise it will simply be a string

 ```typescript